-New Connecticut residents: Any person changing their residence from a reciprocal state to Connecticut may use their reciprocal boating certificate in Connecticut for only 90 days after becoming a resident.
-Any time during those 90 days that person may use their certificate as evidence that they meet Connecticut's boating education requirement, and may purchase a Connecticut boating certificate.
+Any person changing their residence from a reciprocal state to Connecticut may use their reciprocal boating certificate in Connecticut for 90 days after becoming a resident.
+Anytime during those 90 days, a person may use their certificate as evidence that they meet Connecticut's boating education requirements and may purchase a Connecticut boating certificate.